-Our polling station on the day for election ballots is Draycott Church Hall – though if you cannot get to the polling station on the day you may use proxy votes or postal votes (so long as you remember to sort it out in advance!).
+Our polling station on the day for election ballots is Draycott Church Hall – though if you cannot get to the polling station on the day you may use proxy votes or postal votes (so long as you remember to sort that out in advance!).

 If you think you will not get to the polling station itself on the day, here is a quick guide to proxy, postal and other voting.